 Depending on test results, you will be diagnosed with stage 1, 2, 3, or 4.
 Later stages have more severe symptoms and lower quality of life.

 Stage 1 COPD is mild.
 Many people in stage 1 do not realize they have COPD.
 The most common symptoms are a cough with phlegm.
 According to the GOLD system, people with stage 1 COPD usually have approximately 80 percent of normal lung function.

 Stage 2 COPD is moderate.
 People are more likely to see their doctor at this stage due to increased cough and phlegm production.
 Most people start taking medication at this stage.
-Based on the GOLD system, people with stage 2 COPD usually have 50 to 70 percent of normal lung function.
+Based on the GOLD system, people with stage 2 COPD usually have 50 percent to 70 percent of normal lung function.

 Stage 3 COPD is severe.
 At this stage, most people have trouble breathing and feel extreme fatigue.
 COPD begins to impact the quality of life and make daily activities difficult.
 Additional medications become necessary.
-The GOLD system defines stage 3 as 30 to 49 percent of normal lung function.
+The GOLD system defines stage 3 as having 30 percent to 49 percent of normal lung function.